greeny277/inductive_logic_programming/doc/notizen.md

 it is now possible deducing relations from atoms of positive examples.

 ##### Saturation
-The saturation of clauses is used to determine, which atoms of the background knowledge can have potentially relevant information to satisfy the positive examples.
-The upcoming clause $\neg F_i$ is called the most-specific clause in $\mathscr{L}_{i}(M)$, where $i$ depth of search to find relevant atoms.
+The saturation step takes all horn clauses of the positive examples with the form $a \leftarrow b_1 \ldots b_n$ and with the mode declarations of the background knowledge and $a$.
+Then PROGOL takes the variables, which replace the $+$type in $a$ and let Prolog deduce each possible term upon the background knowledge.

+The concrete specification of the algorithm is a bit complex and not that important.
+A little example with some notes shows how it in general works:

 #### Inverse Subsumption
 ##### Refinement Operators
-Let's assume that we already have found our half way clause $\neg F_i$.
-This section shows how an hypothesis can $H$ derived from $\neg F_i$.
+After the clause $\neg F_i$ has been evaluated, this section shows how an hypothesis can $H$ derived from $\neg F_i$.

 @shapiro1983algorithmic introduced a concept of **refinement operators** to search from general to more specific clauses (one it subsumes).